WilliamSampson44444/win10script/README.md

 ## DS Additions

-- ostweak.ps1 contains the command to run win10debloat from a file, rather than opening a command prompt first.
+- ostweak.ps1 contains the command to run win10debloat from a file, rather than opening a powershell prompt first.
 - Simply create a shortcut, set it to run as administrator, and add "powershell -f" to the start of the path the shortcut uses.

 ## Modifications